harvester/docs/docs/vm/hotplug-volume.md

 Harvester supports adding hot-plug volumes to a running VM.

-## Adding hot-plug volumes to a running VM
+## Adding Hot-Plug Volumes to a Running VM

-The following steps assume that you have a running VM and a ready volume.
+The following steps assume that you have a running VM and a ready volume:

 1. Go to the **Virtual Machines** page.
 1. Find the VM that you want to add a volume to and select **Vertical ⋮ (… ) > Add Volume**.